UNFOLDING: FIRST NATIONS WORKS ON PAPER EXHIBITION, EDITORIAL

 Poster for Subjects in Process, an exhibition which explored the role that fantasy plays in the formation of the artists’ realities.

-Hand-woven magazine pages, scanned.
+I hand-wove magazine pages, then scanned.

 Analogue process